Skip to main content

 Protecting Pollinators

-Pollinators are vital to the health of natural food webs and the functioning of ecosystems as they transfer pollen from flower to flower, fertilizing plants and leading to the growth of fruit, vegetables and grains.
-Pollinators include vertebrates like birds, bats and mice and invertebrates including flies, ants, wasps, spiders, beetles, butterflies, moths and bees.
+Vital to the health of natural food webs, pollinators are a critical part of our ecosystems.
+Transferring pollen from flower to flower, they fertilize plants that lead to the growth of fruit, vegetables, and grains that we depend on.
+Pollinators include vertebrates like birds, bats and mice and invertebrates including bees, butterflies, and wasps.